Mattamorphic/DataCruncher/README.md

 - CLI binary examples
 - Moved rule generation into statistics as well as via processor
 - Rebuilt sorting using external merge sort algorithm - eek!
+- Added Find analysis option that can calculate standard dev, max and min

 18/12/2016
 - Factory Processor